I research HCI and educational technology.

 View my Curriculum Vitae.

-In Fall 2014, Philip will start as an assistant professor of computer science at the University of Rochester.
-In 2013–2014, he is a visiting research scientist at edX and a postdoc in Rob Miller's group at MIT CSAIL.
-In 2012–2013, he was a software engineer at Google working on online education.
+In July 2014, Philip will start as an assistant professor of computer science at the University of Rochester.
+In 2013–2014, he is a visiting research scientist at edX and a postdoc with Rob Miller at MIT CSAIL.

 Philip's main research interests are in human-computer interaction (HCI), especially building tools for informal learning and online education.
 In 2010, he created a free web-based tool for learning programming called Online Python Tutor (pythontutor.com), which has been used by over 500,000 people in over 165 countries.